 The change in the binding time of performance is only possible on the basis of a written agreement of both parties.

-In the case, that the Contractor will be in delay with fulfilling of the parts A. and B., according to the Section IV.
-Article 1 of this Contract, without any written agreement of the deadline change by both the contracting parties, the Principal has right to withdraw from this Contract.
+In the case, that the Contractor will be in delay with fulfilling of the Work without any written agreement of the deadline change by both the contracting parties, the Principal has right to withdraw from this Contract.
 In this case the Contractor has no right to any compensation of costs expended by the Contractor till the moment of the Principal´s withdrawal from this Contract.

 Section VII.